Skin Rashes

 Christmas tree rash, known formally as pityriasis rosea, is distinguished by its patchiness, often forming patches that begin on the abdomen, back, or chest and spread.
 The patches tend to create a pattern similar to a Christmas tree, earning it its unusual name.

-Miliaria, also known as heat rash or prickly heat, is commonly found in two forms, namely miliaria cyrstallina and miliaria rubra.
+Miliaria, also known as heat rash or prickly heat, is commonly found in two forms, namely miliaria crystallina and miliaria rubra.
 It occurs in hot, humid weather when sweat ducts become blocked and sweat gets trapped beneath the skin.
 Red lumps or blisters characterize this type of rash.

 Signs, Symptoms, and Types of Skin Rashes